nginmesh/nginmesh/README.md

 Note: We only support deployment using Kubernetes initializer.

-1. Deploy the application containers from Nginmesh root folder:
+1. Deploy the application containers from nginmesh folder:

 ```
 kubectl apply -f samples/kubernetes/bookinfo.yaml